alfred1137/alfred1137.github.io/memory-bank/progress.md

 - **Cleanup:** Delete the copied source repository once the user confirms satisfaction with the entire migration.

 ## Current Status
-- Chapter 00 (Home Page) has been created as `_posts/2025-03-06-LOFC-CM-CH00.md`.
-(Corrected filename)
+- Chapter 00 migration is complete and successfully deployed.
+- The file `_posts/2025-03-06-LOFC-CM-CH00.md` is correctly named and contains the corrected content, including the external link to `https://www.leytonorient.com`.
-- The banner image has been copied to `assets/img/LOFC-CM-CH00/Banner.png` and its path updated in the post.
+- The banner image has been correctly placed at `assets/img/LOFC-CM-CH00/Banner.png`.
-- User feedback regarding image handling (migrating specific external assets while keeping others external) has been incorporated.
+- `html-proofer` errors related to the image path and the external link have been resolved.
 - Ready to proceed with Step 2: Process Blog Posts (Iterative).

 ## Known Issues
 - The original plan noted potential issues with direct access to the source repository.
 By creating a copy, we aim to mitigate these concerns.
 Any remaining issues will be addressed during the migration and review phases.
-- **File Naming Convention:** A mistake was made in the initial filename for Chapter 00.
-The correct Jekyll format `YYYY-MM-DD-TITLE.md` must be strictly followed.
-The prefix `LOFC-CM-` should not be part of the filename itself but rather handled within the content or title if necessary.
-The corrected filename for Chapter 00 is `_posts/2025-03-06-LOFC-CM-CH00.md`.